ceramicstudio/self.id/docs/modules/react.md

 - `isLoading`: `true` when the record is being loaded, `false` otherwise.
 - `content`: the record contents, if loaded.
 - `isError`: `true` when the record failed to load, `false` otherwise.
-- `error`: possible error raised when attempting to load the record,
+- `error`: possible error raised when attempting to load the record.
 - `isMutable`: `true` if the viewer ID is an instance of [`SelfID`](../classes/web.SelfID.md), `false` otherwise.
 - `isMutating`: `true` when the record is being mutated as the result of calling the